 2016-2020 – EU funded COST Action project MITOEAGLE “Mitochondrial mapping: Evolution - Age - Gender - Lifestyle - Environment", Lithuania deputy prof. V.Borutaitė

 2015-2018 – collaboration (dr. S.Trumbeckaitė) in the project No SEN-01/2015 „Optimizing the effectiveness of Hyperthermic chemotherapy by modulation of heat shock proteins, energy resources and adhesion in malignant cells“, funded by the Research Council of Lithuania, head prof. A.Gulbinas

-2015-2018 – collaboration in the project No SEN-07/2015 „Novel systems of prodrug activation for the cancer gene therapies“, funded by the Research Council of Lithuania, dr. A.Kazlauskas
+2015-2018 – collaboration (dr. A.Kazlauskas) in the project No SEN-07/2015 „Novel systems of prodrug activation for the cancer gene therapies“, funded by the Research Council of Lithuania, head dr. J.Urbonavičius (VU)

-2015-2018 – project No SEN-11/2015 "New genetic and metabolic biomarkers search in healthy subjects and patients with age-related macular degeneration", funded by the Research Council of Lithuania, head prof. V.P.Deltuva
+2015-2018 – a project No SEN-11/2015 "New genetic and metabolic biomarkers search in healthy subjects and patients with age-related macular degeneration", funded by the Research Council of Lithuania, head prof. V.P.Deltuva

-2015-2018 – project No MIP‐44/2015 BRAINflame "Psychological distress, inflammatory factors, brain natriuretic peptide and outcomes of patients with brain tumor", funded by the Research Council of Lithuania, head dr. A.Bunevičius
+2015-2018 – a project No MIP‐44/2015 BRAINflame "Psychological distress, inflammatory factors, brain natriuretic peptide and outcomes of patients with brain tumor", funded by the Research Council of Lithuania, head dr. A.Bunevičius

-2015-2018 – project No MIP-52/2015 GlioProSer "Quantitative serum profiles estimation of proteins related to glioma angiogenesis and invasiveness”, funded by the Research Council of Lithuania, head dr. D.Skiriutė
+2015-2018 – a project No MIP-52/2015 GlioProSer "Quantitative serum profiles estimation of proteins related to glioma angiogenesis and invasiveness”, funded by the Research Council of Lithuania, head dr. D.Skiriutė

 2015-2016 – collaboration in the Lithuanian-Japan project "Analysis of biomarkers in human blood, discovered by research using S.pombe", head dr. R.Liutkevičienė

 2015-2016 – collaboration in the EU Horizon 2020 project No 664339 HEALTH-TECH “Centre of Excellence in Science and Technology for Healthy Ageing", prof. V.Borutaitė

 2015 – UAB Ferentis project "In vitro investigation of interaction of cells with customer's prototypic hydrogel samples", managed by Lithuanian Business Promotion Agency, head dr. A.Jekabsone

-2014-2016 – contribute in the project MIP-008/2014 "New molecular prognostic markers search in pituitary adenomas and associations with visual functions", funded by the Research Council of Lithuania, dr. R.Liutkevičienė
+2014-2016 – contribute (dr. R.Liutkevičienė) in the project No MIP-008/2014 "New molecular prognostic markers search in pituitary adenomas and associations with visual functions", funded by the Research Council of Lithuania, head prof. D.Žaliūnienė

 2014-2015 – collaboration in the Lithuanian-Ukrainian project "Identification and characterization of novel biomarkers for human glial tumors", in the Lithuanian–Ukraine Partnership Programme for Bilateral Cooperation in the Fields of Research and Technologies, funded by Research Council of Lithuania, head dr. P.Vaitkienė